apache/pulsar/site2/docs/security-tls-transport.md

 > should configure the client to disable TLS hostname verification.
 For more
 > details, you can see [the host verification section in client configuration](#hostname-verification).

-First, generate the key.
+First, generate the key using the command below.

 ```bash
 $ openssl genrsa -out broker.key.pem 2048
 ```

-The broker expects the key to be in [PKCS 8](https://en.wikipedia.org/wiki/PKCS_8) format, so convert it.
+The broker expects the key to be in [PKCS 8](https://en.wikipedia.org/wiki/PKCS_8) format, so run the following command to convert it.

 ```bash
 $ openssl pkcs8 -topk8 -inform PEM -outform PEM \
       -in broker.key.pem -out broker.key-pk8.pem -nocrypt
 ```

-Next, generate the certificate request...
+Next, use the follwing command to generate the certificate request...

 ```bash
 $ openssl req -config openssl.cnf \
       -key broker.key.pem -new -sha256 -out broker.csr.pem
 ```

-... and sign it with the certificate authority.
+... and sign it with the certificate authority by running the command below.

 ```bash
 $ openssl ca -config openssl.cnf -extensions server_cert \
       -days 1000 -notext -md sha256 \